taeyeoneric1/Iring-Chen/Index.md

  # Project Experience
  ### National innovation and entrepreneurship training program for College Students
   Network violence detection based on deep learning
+  project:Based on text detection, an end-to-end Chinese text recognition network is trained through neural network technology.
+Can not only detect text areas in text pictures, but also achieve accurate OCR text extraction.
+Find the Chinese sentence representation method and get the data for training.
+And consider using crawler technology to crawl text content on public forums for manual annotation, so as to obtain the data needed for the next experiment.
  ### The Lab of Professor Weiming Zhang
  Solar Code
  ### Summer artificial intelligence camp of University of science and technology of China